FindoraNetwork/findora-wiki/docs/dapp/01-overview.md

 ### Blockchain Bridge

-For developers who wish to move tokens from other Layer 1 blockchains, the Findora EVM Devnet support the [ChainSafe ChainBridge](https://github.com/ChainSafe/ChainBridge), an open source multi-directional blockchain bridge.
-ChainBridge enables an Ethereum Ropsten Testnet ERC-20 token to be moved to the Findora EVM Devnet as a FRC-20 token.
+For developers who wish to move tokens from other Layer 1 blockchains, all the Findora EVM networks will support the [ChainSafe ChainBridge](https://github.com/ChainSafe/ChainBridge), an open source multi-directional blockchain bridge.
+The bridge on our mainnet is called [Rialto bridge](11-chainbridge.md).
+Right now, we have deployed a testnet version of our ChainBridge on our Forge testnet enabling a Binance Smart Chain Testnet ERC-20 token to be moved to the Findora EVM Devnet as a FRC-20 token.

 See our home grown [Rialto bridge](11-chainbridge.md) and its guide for details.